1.d) Global theory of unification and everything

 This book presents the development of the second group of principles, focusing on the movement of energy and mass on the reticular structure of matter or Global Ether, both with total symmetry or with typical longitudinal curvature of the gravity field and transverse by electromagnetic energy.

-In addition, the new nuances to the concepts of mass, movement, and force imply slight modifications of Newton's Laws of Dynamics.
+In addition, the new nuances to the concepts of mass, movement, and force imply slight modifications of the Laws of Dynamics of Newton.

 Global Physics is formally presented, naming and discussing physical laws it states, involved physical principals, and the most important and immediate consequences on movement.